Dec 30, 2021 By Team YoungWonks *

 Another limitation is that IR sensors do not boast a high transmission rate.

-How we use infrared sensors at YoungWonks Coding School to teach Computer Science and Engineering:
+How we use infrared sensors at YoungWonks Coding School for kids to teach Computer Science and Engineering:

 Students then utilize this knowledge and add infrared sensors to the robot RC car they build.
 Infrared sensors are used to make the RC car collision avoiding.